Comparing NHS and Private Healthcare

 Wait times vary by speciality and region, and whilst the Government set targets to shorten these, the system still struggles to cope, especially for routine procedures such as hip replacements.
 However, in most cases, the NHS usually provides timely and world-class interventions for life critical issues such as cardiac bypasses.

 With most private health insurance plans, you can now access a virtual GP and some even give you the option to choose a private GP.
-This means that you could be seen faster and get your treatment underway more promptly.
+This means that you could be seen faster and get your treatment underway more promptly, allowing you to get the medical treatment you need, when you need it.

+The quality of medical treatment itself should be the same for both NHS and private healthcare, however private healthcare facilities can be more comfortable and modern.
 While undergoing private treatment you are likely to have hotel-like facilities and services which may include private accommodation, ensuite bathroom, TV and a greater choice of food.
-You will usually benefit of non-restricted visiting hours and you are more likely to be seen by the same consultant.
+You will usually benefit from non-restricted visiting hours and you are more likely to be seen by the same consultant.

 In comparison, on the NHS, you may find yourself in a mixed ward, with shared bathroom and limited visiting hours and you may be seen by a member of the consultant’s team rather than the consultant themselves.